unbit/uwsgi-sse-offload/README.md

 wsgi-file = clock.py

-; tell the routing engine to check for X-SSE-OFFLOAD variable response-route-if-not = empty:${X-SSE-OFFLOAD} sse:${X-SSE-OFFLOAD}
+; tell the routing engine to check for X-SSE-OFFLOAD variable final-route-if-not = empty:${X-SSE-OFFLOAD} sse:${X-SSE-OFFLOAD}
 ; enable 1 offload thread
 offload-threads = 1
 ```

-the 'response-route-if-not' rule tells the engine to run the 'sse' action if the X-SSE-OFFLOAD variable is not empty, passing its content as the sse action argument.
+the 'final-route-if-not' rule tells the engine to run the 'sse' action if the X-SSE-OFFLOAD variable is not empty, passing its content as the sse action argument.